trmaa/rune-compiler/readme.md

 It is a small compiler to create binaries in very old computers.

+See examples at tests/.

+## For now

+- Tokenizer

 ## Specs

-There are two data types: word, and byte.
+There are two data types: setw, and byte.

 Input: .ru file, Output: x86-i386 AT&T .s file.